agentmorris/camera-trap-ml-survey/README.md

 > <https://github.com/agentmorris/MegaDetector>

-This is not a "platform" or "system" in the same sense as other items on this list, but there aren't enough open models for me to make a separate "models" section, and the tooling is *almost* a "system", so for this list, I'm upgrading MegaDetector to "system".
+This is not a "platform" or "system" in the same sense as other items on this list, the tooling is *almost* a "system", so for this list, I'm upgrading MegaDetector to "system".
 Full disclosure: I contribute to this project.

 <a href="https://github.com/agentmorris/MegaDetector/blob/main/megadetector.md">MegaDetector</a> is an object detection model that is used to identify camera trap images that contain animals, people, vehicles, or none of the above; in practice, it's primarily used to eliminate blank images from large camera trap surveys.
-The GitHub repo provides Python scripts to run MegaDetector and do stuff with the output, and the model (or its output) has also been integrated into some of the other items on this list.
+The GitHub repo provides Python scripts to run MegaDetector and do stuff with the output, and the [MegaDetector Python package](https://pypi.org/project/megadetector/) wraps that up in pip-installable format.
+MegaDetector (or its output) has also been integrated into some of the other items on this list.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="media/megadetector_example.jpeg" width="500">